christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Pragmatics, a key concept in semantics, focuses on how context influences the interpretation of meaning in language.
 This includes factors like speaker intent, conversational implicature, and situational context.
 To predict the final word in the example sentence sequence, a model must understand not just the literal meaning of the words but also John's mental state, his expectations, and the context in which he is making the statement.

-To obtain contextual understanding, we need to know the situational context—John placed the cat on the basket before leaving for school, and he is unaware that Mark moved the cat to the box while he was away.
+To obtain contextual understanding, we need to know the situational context—

+`John` placed the `cat` on the `basket` before leaving for `school`, and he is unaware that `Mark` moved the `cat` to the `box` while he was away.

 Understanding John's beliefs and what he expects to find upon his return is crucial.
-We need the ability to infer the most likely location that fits John's expectation and the context (e.g., the "basket").
-This involves recognizing that John thinks the cat is still where he left it, demonstrating the importance of pragmatics in interpreting language and predicting intended meaning.
+We need the ability to infer the most likely location that fits John's expectation and the context (e.g., the `basket`).
+This involves recognizing that `John` thinks the `cat` is still where he left it, demonstrating the importance of pragmatics in interpreting language and predicting intended meaning.

 <br>